The Task 5 Initiative

 2. Identify Information of Interest

 Once critical audiences have been identified, Task 5 requires SRTR to engage those audiences to "identify information of interest to critical audiences that need information to assess organ procurement, transplantation, and the procurement and transplantation system."
-SRTR plans to engage the critical audiences in three primary ways.
+SRTR has engaged the critical audiences in three primary ways.

-First, SRTR is planning to convene a consensus conference for summer 2022.
-The conference will bring together stakeholder representatives to hear perspectives and make recommendations of data and metrics SRTR should provide to the community.
-The conference is scheduled for July 18 to 20, 2022 and will be held in the Minneapolis, Minnesota area.
+First, SRTR convened a consensus conference in summer 2022.
+The conference brought together stakeholder representatives to hear perspectives and make recommendations about data and metrics SRTR should provide to the community.
+The conference was held July 18 - 20, 2022 in the Minneapolis, Minnesota, area.

-Second, SRTR is planning to convene patient and family focus groups before the consensus conference.
-Focus groups will be led by Allyson Hart, MD, SRTR senior staff for patient and family affairs.
-Dr. Hart is working with the Steering Committee to finalize plans for focus group recruitment and the discussion guide.
-The committee has recommended that recruitment for focus groups ensures a broad range of perspectives from patients, including gender, racial, ethnic, and geographic diversity, and broad representation across organ types and adult and pediatric concerns.
-SRTR invites the public to nominate potential participants for these focus groups.
+Second, SRTR convened patient and family focus groups before the July 2022 consensus conference.
+Focus groups were led by Allyson Hart, MD, SRTR senior staff for patient and family affairs.
+Dr. Hart worked with the Steering Committee to finalize plans for focus group recruitment and the discussion guide.
+The committee recommended that recruitment for focus groups ensures a broad range of perspectives from patients, including gender, racial, ethnic, and geographic diversity, and broad representation across organ types and adult and pediatric concerns.
+SRTR invited the public to nominate potential participants for these focus groups.

-Third, SRTR will open public comment, in which we hope to hear input from stakeholders.
-We will seek comment on which metrics would best meet each stakeholder's needs and recommendations for how those metrics should be constructed and presented.
+Third, SRTR opened public comment to hear input from stakeholders.
+SRTR sought comment on which metrics would best meet each stakeholder's needs and recommendations for how those metrics should be constructed and presented.

 3. Develop Assessments and Metrics

-After the consensus conference, SRTR will begin to evaluate and implement the recommendations.
-SRTR will work with HRSA and the SRTR Review Committee and its subcommittees to implement the recommendations.
-The review committee currently has three subcommittees, which will help SRTR implement the Task 5 recommendations.
-The subcommittees include:
+After the July 2022 consensus conference, SRTR started evaluating and implementing the recommendations.
+SRTR now continues to work with HRSA and the SRTR Review Committee and its subcommittees to implement the recommendations.
+The SRTR Review Committee currently has three subcommittees:

-• Analytic Methods Subcommittee: Will help SRTR develop analytic methods to create any new metrics.
+• Analytical Methods Subcommittee: Helps SRTR develop analytic methods to create any new metrics.

-• Human-Centered Design Subcommittee: Will help SRTR develop new data presentations, website changes, report changes, etc., to effectively disseminate the data in a manner that meets the needs of critical audiences.
+• Human Centered Design Subcommittee: Helps SRTR develop new data presentations, website changes, report changes, etc., to effectively disseminate the data in a manner that meets the needs of critical audiences.

-• Patient and Family Affairs Subcommittee: Will help SRTR to effectively present data and metrics to meet the needs of patients and family members.
+• Patient and Family Affairs Subcommittee: Helps SRTR to effectively present data and metrics to meet the needs of patients and family members.

 How can I stay informed?